mashharuki/Web3Wallet/assets/spec/ideathon_en.md

 ## Intro

-There is a wallet that allow the exchange of monetary values without the need for private key management.
+This is a wallet that allows the exchange of monetary values without the need for private key management.

 But this is not just a wallet for transactional functions.